ByronPop/BillBot/README.md

 ```
 <a name="posting-to-twitter"></a>
 ### Posting to Twitter
-To post to Twitter I use the Tweepy API.
-Before I can tweet however, I need to clean the data response from ChatGPT.
+To post to Twitter, I use the Tweepy API.
+Before I can Tweet however, I need to clean the data response from ChatGPT.
 ChatGPT responds with a single block of text containing:
 - A brief summary of the bill
 - An advocate opinion
 - An opposition opinion
 - The affected population

-In order to post the analysis to Twitter I parse the block into Tweets and store them in an array.
+In order to post the analysis to Twitter I parse the block into Tweets and store them in an array so I can post them individually.

 ```python
 def create_tweets(text):